 Phoenix allows you to configure your virtual machines for DRaaS Failover in two modes, Recovery and Test, respectively.
 You can configure virtual machines for failover with the settings specific to Failover Recovery and Failover Testing.
 Depending upon the type selected, you can use the corresponding settings to launch the EC2 instance.

-The Failover Recovery option is used to recover protected virtual machines to AWS in the event of an actual disaster.
-Failover Recovery ensures that your virtual environment be failed over successfully with a minimal downtime during disaster.
+- Failover Recovery: The Failover Recovery option is used to recover protected virtual machines to AWS in the event of an actual disaster.
+Failover Recovery ensures that your virtual environment is failed over successfully with a minimal downtime during the disaster.

 To configure virtual machines for the Failover Recovery mode, you must preconfigure failover settings for your virtual machines.
 For more information about configuring Failover Recovery settings for your virtual machines, see Add failover settings for DR plan.

-Review the following points before triggering failover of your virtual machines.
+Review the following points before triggering a failover of your virtual machines.

-- You can launch an AWS instance for a virtual machine that is associated with the DR plan, only if an AMI exists for that virtual machine.
+- You can launch an AWS instance for a virtual machine associated with the DR plan, only if an AMI exists for that virtual machine.

 - To configure virtual machines for failover, ensure that the Phoenix AWS Proxies are upgraded to version 4.6.3 or later.
-Else, failover cannot be initiated for the DR plan associated with the virtual machines.
+Else, you cannot initiate failover for the DR plan associated with the virtual machines.

-- To create failover request, at least one Phoenix AWS proxy associated with the DR plan should be connected to the Phoenix Server.
+- To create a failover request, you must have at least one Phoenix AWS proxy, which is associated with the DR plan, connected to the Phoenix Server.

 - After you initiate failover for virtual machines, you can check the status of the launched EC2 instances in the Failover History tab.

 - When you create an EC2 account with Amazon, by default, your account is limited to a maximum of 20 running instances per EC2 region.
-To increase the limit of running instances (more than 20) running at the same time in one EC2 region, you must get an approval from Amazon.
-The instance limit can be increased for a specific region.
+To increase the limit of running instances (more than 20) running at the same time in one EC2 region, you must get approval from Amazon.
+You can increase the instance limit for a specific region.
 Therefore, you must specify the EC2 region where you want to increase your instance limit.
 To request for an increase in your limit, contact Amazon.